Friday, 30 January 2015

 TOTAL

-Now, coming to the Annexures of above statement, two work sheets are to be prepared for Funds generated from Business Operations and for Decrease or Increase in Working Capital.
-They are prepared as per below given worksheets.
-All other figures are taken direct from Balance Sheet in above columns
+Regarding the Annexures of the above statement, two worksheets are to be prepared for Funds generated from Business Operations and for the Increase or Decrease in Working Capital.
+They are prepared as per the worksheets given below.
+All other figures are taken directly from the Balance Sheet in the above columns.

 You will proceed from Net Profit of the year and back calculate as follows: